arrow-left

 Prerequisites

-• Install kubectl https://kubernetes.io/docs/tasks/tools/
+• Install kubectl https://kubernetes.io/docs/tasks/tools/arrow-up-right

 • Install kustomize